dezzak/lmld-constitution/constitution.md

     The Constitution shall be in the form of the Model Constitution for Branches appended to this Constitution.
 A branch may adopt a constitution which is not wholly in the model form but any such constitution, or any changes to it, shall not take effect until the Executive Committee of the Local Party accepts its conformity with the Party Constitution and with this Constitution.
   [8.5.
 The finances of the Branch shall be held by the Treasurer of the Local Party [as part of the funds of the Local Party] and subject to section 10 of the constitution.]
   [8.5.
     (a)	The Officers of the Branch shall include a Treasurer.
-The Branch’s accounting period shall be the same as that of the Local Party.
+The Branch's accounting period shall be the same as that of the Local Party.
     (b) The Branch Treasurer shall keep, maintain for six years, and pass to his or her successor accounting records which shall be available for inspection in accordance with the Political Parties, Elections and Referendums Act 2000.
     (c) The Branch Treasurer shall ensure that no donation of over £500is accepted except from a permissible donor and shall keep records and submit donations reports to the Treasurer of the Local Party.
     (d) The Branch Treasurer shall annually produce accounts which shall be approved by the Branch Committee and shall be sent to the Treasurer of the Local Party by a date to be specified by the Treasurer of the Local Party.